As colleges and universities struggle with declining enrollment, many institutions are turning towards transfer students.

 Tactic 3: Make transferring the end goal for all students

 Successful transfer programs make transferring the “default plan for every student,” says Fink.
 But many enrollment officers face the challenge of convincing community college students that earning a bachelor’s degree is an important next step in their educational journey, writes Booth.

 Community college advisors can encourage students to set their sights on a bachelor’s degree by explaining the transfer process to incoming students early on, says Fink.
 Four-year universities can also incentivize community college students to transfer into their institution.
-Washington University, for example, prioritizes transfer applicants who declared a major while in community college, he adds.
+Washington University, for example, prioritizes transfer applicants who declared a major while in community college.